cdmandrews/cdmandrews.github.io/3301/project-1.md

 Some of you are already working in or have experience in your fields, and this series of projects will serve as an opportunity for you to go deeper on what you've already been introduced to and to hone key writing and research skills.
 For others, these two projects will serve as an introduction or awakening to the realities of future writing at work and how it may resemble or differ from writing at school.

+Read these instructions thoroughly: they're setting up the rhetorical problem you'll need to solve for Project 1.

 ## Scenario

 You are a new employee at your dream job.
-In two weeks, the local community college is holding a job fair, and your employer has reserved a booth.
-The display table will have an assortment of the usual brochures and freebies: basic information about careers in that field, a "how to apply" handout, keychains and other swag, and some special topics brochures about important issues and trends in the profession.
+In a few weeks, the local community college is holding a job fair, and your employer has reserved a booth.
+The display table will have an assortment of the usual brochures and freebies: basic information about careers in that field, a "how to apply" handout, keychains or koozies and other swag, and an assortment of special topics brochures about important issues and trends in the profession.

-Your boss is well known around the office for talking all the time about how important that the writing around the office really needs to be up to specs, and how that's always a surprise to new hires.
-She has also noticed that you've got some decent writing and design chops, so she's asked you to prepare a new handout to add to the table offerings.
+Your boss is well known around the office for talking all the time about how important it is that the writing around the office really needs to be up to specs, and how that's always a surprise to new hires.
+She has also noticed that you've got some decent writing and design chops, so she's asked you to prepare a new handout to add to the usual set of brochures.

-Your boss asks you to put together a handout or fact sheet about writing on the job.
-She wants you to make clear to students (potential interns, graduates, and eventually new hires) that writing and communicating are important workplace skills and involve a variety of different audiences, situations, and tasks--something they'll need to keep working on and thinking about even after college.
+Your boss asks you to put together a fact sheet about writing on the job.
+She wants you to make clear to those college students (i.e. potential interns, graduates, and eventually new hires) that writing and communicating are important workplace skills and involve a variety of different audiences, situations, and tasks--something they'll need to keep working on and thinking about even after college.
 All of the other handouts are only single-pagers, so you've got the front and back of a single page (or maybe a trifold brochure) to get your message across.
-The document should also be appropriate for sending to interns and colleges in the region.
+The document should also be appropriate for emailing to internship directors and colleges in the region.
 Also, your doc should look professional and represent your employer well.

 Create a **fact sheet** that will meet everyone's needs in the above scenario.
 (You can make up the details for your dream job.)
-This text should **present a bird's-eye overview of writing in your chosen profession to that unfamiliar, nontechnical audience**.
+This text should **present a bird's-eye overview of writing in your chosen profession to your unfamiliar, nontechnical audience**.
 Research to collect information about the types, or genres, of technical and professional communication that professionals in your profession create.
 Use the features and strategies of TPC that you're learning about to highlight connections and explain important ideas for your audience.

 ## Learning goals for this assignment: